We Love Making History Come Alive!

 So we decided to begin by putting some meat on and emotion into experiencing the White House.

 We decided to present a look at the White House through the eyes of three different people from White House history who actually lived there or worked there and had good stories to tell.
-We wanted each historical character to know the White House from a different vantage point.
+We wanted each historical figure selected to know the White House from a different vantage point.

-(Well, we use actors to portray these characters; the real people are deceased.)
+(Well, we use actors to portray these historical figures; the real people are deceased.)